Froggi22/Rat-God-Website/README.md

 - This code is distributed under the terms of the [GNU General Public License, v3](LICENSE).
 Read and understand it.
 - Have a [Discord application](https://discord.com/developers/applications) ("Bot").
-- Using commit titles named using the [Calver](https://calver.org/) scheme YYYY.0M.0D.MICRO.
-  - Example: `2021.12.07.0`.
-  - Explanation: The first commit on the 7th of December 2021.

 ### Setup